chiaratardioli/aws-restart-journey/Labs/Storage and Archiving/Amazon_EBS.md

 ```

 ## Task 4: Creating and configuring the file system
-Here I will add the new volume to a Linux instance as an ext3 file system under the /mnt/data-store mount point.
+Here I will add the ume to a Linux instance as an ext3 file system under the /mnt/data-store mount point.

 1. I see the storage that is available on my instance using the command `df -h`.
 ```bash